 What is a Jake Brake? – A How-To Guide for Truck Drivers

-A Jake Brake, also known as a compression release engine brake, is a braking mechanism for diesel engines.
-Essentially, it’s a way of slowing down the vehicle without employing the service brakes.
-This can be really beneficial in preserving your service brakes and extending their lifetime.
-This effectively reduces costs as well since your brakes will require maintenance less often.
+Have you ever heard a semi-truck make an extremely loud sound while slowing down or coming to a stop?
+If you have, then you’ve likely heard a Jake Brake in action.
+But what is a Jake Brake on a truck and what does a Jake Brake do, you ask?
+A Jake Brake, also known as a compression release engine brake, is a braking mechanism for large diesel engines.
+Essentially, it’s a way of slowing down the vehicle without having to employ the service brakes.
+This can be really beneficial in preserving your service brakes, effectively extending their lifetime, and reducing costs since your brakes will require maintenance less often.

-So, what is the purpose of a Jake Brake and how does it work?
+So, what is the purpose of a Jake Brake, and how does a Jake Brake work?
 Read on to learn more about Jake Brakes and tips on how to use them properly.

 What Is a Jake Brake?

-A Jake Brake is an engine brake that uses the engine to slow down the truck rather than using the service brakes.
-There are actually various types of compression brakes, but the Jacobs Engine Brake (nicknamed the Jake Brake) has become synonymous with engine brakes as a whole.
+As briefly mentioned above, a Jake Brake is an engine brake that uses the engine to slow down a semi-truck rather than using the traditional service brakes.
+In addition to compression brakes, there are actually various types of other brake retarder systems like exhaust brakes and variable-geometry turbo brakes, but the Jacobs Engine Brake (nicknamed the Jake Brake) has become synonymous with engine brakes as a whole.

 How Does a Jake Brake Work?

 When employed, a Jake Brake opens the exhaust valves on the engine to release the compressed air that is held in the cylinders, hence the alternate name “compression release engine brake”.
-By releasing this compressed air instead of returning this energy to the crankshaft, this effectively slows the vehicle and allows the driver to gain more control.
+By releasing this compressed air instead of returning this energy to the crankshaft, effectively slowing the vehicle down and allows the driver to maintain or gain more control.

 Jake Brake vs. Exhaust Brake

-Jake Brakes and exhaust brakes are essentially opposites in how they function.
+Although they are both brake retarder systems, Jake Brakes and Exhaust Brakes are essentially opposites in how they function.
 As you now know, a Jake Brake releases the compressed air that gets trapped in the cylinders.
 Exhaust brakes, on the other hand, trap the engine’s air within the exhaust system.
-This creates backpressure that actually forces the engine to rotate more slowly.
+This creates back pressure that actually forces the engine to rotate more slowly.

 Tips For Using a Jake Brake

-When using a Jake Brake, there are a couple key things to keep in mind:
+When using a Jake Brake, there are a couple of key things to keep in mind: